venture23-zkp/gangwar-aleo/README.md

 ### 4. Game Loop

-After the creation of the `War` record through the activation of the `start_game` transition, the game enters the simulation phase.
+After the creation of the `War` record, the game enters the simulation phase with [`simulate1vs1`](/contracts/gangwar/src/main.leo#L349-L556) transition.
 A player is randomly chosen from the `main_team` to initiate an attack on a randomly selected player from the opposing `target_team`.

 The determination of whether an attack successfully lands on the targeted player relies on the outcome of a **biased coin flip**.
 This coin flip is influenced by the respective stats of both the attacking player and the targeted player.
 The probability of achieving a successful hit is calculated as follow: